Why do TV shows and movies leave Netflix?

 Are there other seasonal or localized factors?

 If a TV show or movie is renewed, it remains on our service for you to enjoy.
 If a TV show or movie is not renewed, we'll give you a heads up on our website that it's about to expire.
-To learn how to find out when TV shows or movies are leaving, see How do I find out if a TV show or movie is leaving Netflix?
+To learn how to find out when TV shows or movies are leaving, visit How do I find out if a TV show or movie is leaving Netflix?